Albigensian Crusade: Lastours and the castle of Cabaret

 By the time operations resumed in 1211, the actions of Arnaud-Amaury and Simon de Montfort had alienated several important lords, including Raymond de Toulouse, who had been excommunicated again.
 The Crusaders returned in force to Lastours in March and Pierre-Roger de Cabaret soon agreed to surrender.
 In April, 1211, de Montfort laid siege to Lavaur.
 As the siege continued, fresh troops, arriving from all over Europe, were sent to Lavaur.
 On the way, while passing the crossroads of Auvezines, in the village of Montgey, they were ambushed by troops sent out from Toulouse and led by Raymond-Roger, Count of Foix and his son Roger-Bernard.
 Many citizens, Catholic and Cathar, and the local peasantry had joined them for the battle.
 All but one of the six thousand crusaders were killed in the battle.

 In May the castle of Aimery de Montréal was retaken; he and his senior knights were hanged, and several hundred Cathars were burned.
 Cassès fell easily in early June.
 Afterwards, Simon marched towards Montferrand, where Raymond of Toulouse had placed his brother, Baldwin, in command.
 After a short siege, Baldwin signed an agreement to abandon the fort in return for swearing an oath to go free and to not fight again against the Crusaders.
-Baldwin briefly returned to Raymond, but afterward defected to the Crusaders and remained loyal to them thereafter.
+Baldwin briefly returned to Raymond, but afterwards defected to the Crusaders and remained loyal to them thereafter.
 After taking Montferrand, the Crusaders headed for Toulouse.
-The town was besieged, but for once the attackers were short of supplies and men, and Simon de Montfort withdrew before the end of the month.
+The town was besieged but the attackers were short of supplies and men; Simon de Montfort withdrew before the end of the month.
 Emboldened, Raymond de Toulouse led a force to attack Montfort at Castelnaudary in September.
-A force of Crusaders arrived to relieve Montfort, and just barely beat back a counterattack by Occitan forces under Raymond-Roger.
-Montfort broke free from the siege, and Raymond was forced to withdraw.
-Throughout the first part of 1212, Simon worked on encircling Toulouse.
+A force of Crusaders arrived to relieve Montfort and just barely beat back a counterattack by Occitan forces under Raymond-Roger.
+Montfort broke free from the siege and Raymond was forced to withdraw.
+In early 1212, Simon worked on encircling Toulouse.
 He was successful through a combination of rapid military movements and his policy of quickly getting towns to surrender in exchange for not being sacked.
 The encirclement of Toulouse restricted Raymond's communication with his allies in Aquitaine and the Pyrenees.
 He faced a shortage of income and increasingly disloyal vassals.